 Point Reyes Outdoors

-For an intimate view of tule elk, wildflowers or the Point Reyes tidepools, don’t miss a chance to connect with the team at Point Reyes Outdoors.
+For an intimate view of tule elk, wildflowers, or the Point Reyes tidepools, don’t miss a chance to connect with the team at Blue Waters Kayaking.

 Led by naturalist hiking guides, you’ll explore various ecosystems within the Point Reyes National Seashore.
 Important wildlife events occur here all year long, including the mating of harbor and elephant seals, as well as migratory bird watching.

 No matter when you plan your visit, the guides at Point Reyes Outdoors will plan the perfect outdoor adventure.
 There are several packages to choose from, with discounts for large groups, and free admission for children 7 and under.